ayu-sh-kr/indiknots/README.md

 * ~~Register Page~~
 * Order Page
 * Order Modal, Builder and Store
+* Remodel the product for merchant and customer

 #### Next Phase (Backend)
 * Login and Register